Golden Gate Fields: History

 Golden Gate Fields racetrack was situated on a tract of land bordered on the west by Fleming Point, a rocky promontory which lies on the eastern shoreline of San Francisco Bay.
 On the north, it is bordered by the Albany Bulb, Albany Beach and Albany Plateau, undeveloped terrain over a former landfill, owned by the City of Albany.
 To the east is Interstate 80 and to the south, the Berkeley Meadow.
 This tract lies on what was once a part of the slough into which three creeks drain: Schoolhouse Creek, Codornices Creek and Marin Creek.
 The tract had originally been that portion of the Rancho San Antonio owned by José Domingo Peralta.
 He sold it in July 1852 to John Fleming, who used it as a transhipment point for sending his cattle across the bay to San Francisco for slaughter and processing.
 Later in the 19th century, it was the site of the Giant Powder Company, a manufacturer of dynamite and nitroglycerin.
 Between 1879 and 1892, the plant blew up twice.

 Competitive horse racing in this part of the East Bay originated with the Oakland Trotting Track about 2 miles south of the site of Golden Gate Fields, in what is now Emeryville.
 The Oakland Trotting Track was open from 1871 until it was forced to close in 1911 when the state banned horse racing.
 A fire in 1915 destroyed what remained of its structures.
 In 1933, the state repealed the ban on horse racing.

 Just before World War II, Golden Gate Fields built its grandstand up against the eastern slope of Fleming Point, and adjacent marshland was filled in for the track.
 The inaugural meet was on February 1, 1941.
 In the period just before the war, the track was used as the scene of the crime central to the plot of the movie Shadow of the Thin Man.

 With the onset of World War II, the United States Navy took over the property as the Naval Landing Force Equipment Depot, Albany for storing hundreds of landing craft destined for use in the Pacific theater.
 After the war, Golden Gate Fields resumed horse racing.

 Golden Gate Fields was owned and managed for 25 years by San Francisco foreign car importer and horseman Kjell Qvale.
 In 1989, Golden Gate Fields was acquired by UK-based Ladbroke Racing.
 It was later acquired in 1999 by Magna Entertainment Corp., as Ladbroke wanted to divest of its non-European holdings.
 In March 2009, Magna filed for bankruptcy.
 The Stronach Group, the last owners, acquired Golden Gate Fields on July 3, 2011.

 Golden Gate Fields made history in 2016 when it hired 29-year-old Angela Hermann as its track announcer, succeeding Michael Wrona.
 Hermann was the first full-time female race caller in the United States since Ann Elliott worked in the 1960s at Jefferson Downs near New Orleans.

-As of 2020, Matt Dinerman was the race announcer and track handicapper at Golden Gate Fields.